Data Protection Policy

 The purpose of this policy is to ensure that the College and the College’s staff comply with the General Data Protection Regulation (GDPR) when processing personal data.
 This policy applies regardless of where the data is held, ie if it is held on personally owned equipment or outside College property.

 This policy applies to all College staff, whether permanent, temporary, contractors, consultants or secondees and includes College leads and fellows in backfilled posts.

 3 Data Protection Officer

-The College has appointed Sharon Drake, Deputy CEO, as the person with responsibility for data protection compliance within the College.
-She can be contacted at: email@example.com.
-Questions about this policy, or requests for further information, should be directed to her or her nominated deputies (Member data: Emily Worth, Membership Data Manager (firstname.lastname@example.org); Employee data: Fay Johnstone, Head of HR (email@example.com)).
+The College has appointed Ian Drayton, Data Protection Officer, as the person with responsibility for data protection compliance within the College.
+He can be contacted at: firstname.lastname@example.org.
+Questions about this policy, or requests for further information, should be directed to him or his nominated deputies (Member data: Emily Worth, Membership Data Manager (email@example.com); Employee data: Judith Tidnam, Head of People and Culture (firstname.lastname@example.org)

 "Personal data" is any information that relates to an individual who can be identified from that information.